phiguera/CharAnalysis/CharAnalysis_2_0_MATLAB/z_Validation_report_CharAnalysis_V_2.0.md

 **Rows where peaksFinal differs: 1 of 626**

 The single differing peak occurs at 6080 yr BP.
-At this location `charPeak` and `threshFinalPos` are identical to four decimal places (0.0199 and 0.1489/0.1490 respectively) â€” a floating-point boundary case where a difference of 0.0001 in the smoothed threshold determines peak identification.
+At this location `charPeak` and `threshFinalPos` are identical to four decimal places (0.0199 and 0.1489/0.1490 respectively) — a floating-point boundary case where a difference of 0.0001 in the smoothed threshold determines peak identification.
 This is not a scientifically meaningful difference.

-#### Threshold Values â€” Numerically Equivalent Within Tolerance
+#### Threshold Values — Numerically Equivalent Within Tolerance

 | Column | v1.1 mean | v2.0 mean | Difference |
 |---|---|---|---|